-International students (anyone other than a U.S. citizen, permanent resident or non-resident eligible to apply for federal aid) must submit a Declaration of Finance to the Office of Admissions.
+International students (anyone other than a U.S. citizen, permanent resident, or non-resident eligible to apply for federal aid) must submit a Financial Affidavit.

 Special Selection/Performance Scholarships

 The following Institutional scholarships require additional applications, service commitments, tryouts, and/ or auditions.
 Students are encouraged to contact the appropriate faculty/staff member or the Admissions Office to inquire about these opportunities.